-The top three capabilities for the Cross-cultural Management cluster are 1) Manage partner relations, 2) Management style required in specific foreign context, and 3) Foreign business practices.
-Facilitated case study is deemed the most ideal way of acquiring two main capabilities.
-For Foreign business practices, on-the-job training is also one of the ideal methods.
+The top three capabilities for the Cross-cultural Management cluster are 1) Manage partner relations, 2) Foreign business practices, and 3) Negotiate across cultures.
+Networking and/or peer discussion is deemed the most ideal way of acquiring these three capabilities.
+For Foreign business practices, Outsource and/or recruit personnel with required skills is also one of the ideal methods.
+It appears that respondents also deem these three required capabilities to be important (in the top half of the cluster of seven capabilities).